TechnoVisionDev/Gemma-Core/README.md

   follow planned and in-progress work for upcoming releases.
 * [GitHub Discussion](https://github.com/TechnoVisionDev/Gemma-Core/discussions) is used
-  to discuss features, planned and unplanned, related to both the development of the Gemma Core software, the underlying protocols and the GEMS asset.
+  to discuss features, planned and unplanned, related to both the development of the Gemma Core software, the underlying protocols and the GEMMA asset.

 ### Version strategy